Sonos soundbars are an excellent option for getting better audio from your TV.

 You will need to jump through some hoops and find a workaround.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
-He has worked as a sound, lighting and audio-visual engineer for around 20 years.
+He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
+You can find out more here.